Advances in polymer chemistry have finally cured "dirty-sock syndrome", the unpleasant odor caused by bacteria and mold that grow

 The Centers for Disease Control noted, "many indoor environments have pollutant levels two-to-five times higher, and occasionally more then 100-times higher, than outdoor levels."
 Since Americans spend up to 90 percent of their time indoors, indoor air quality has a dramatic impact on chronic respiratory conditions.

-VindEX Ultra protects your home and your family from airborne mold and bacteria circulated into the heating and air conditioning system.
+VindEX Ultra and VindEX Coastal protect your home and your family from airborne mold and bacteria circulated into the heating and air conditioning system.
 Professional application completely eliminates mold and bacteria that cause "dirty-sock syndrome" and prevents reoccurence by sealing the coil from exposure to contaminants.